sanskriti16/robustest_documentation_source/createtestrun.rst

 Details of the data set chosen can be seen by clicking on the 'View Data Set' button on the same row.

-To know more about data sets, read the '*Using Datasets*' section of the :ref:`data-parametrisation` page.
+To know more about data sets, read the '*Using Datasets*' section of the :ref:`data-parameterisation` page.

+**f.
+Run Mode**

+Test runs can be executed in one of two modes:

+  *1. Parallel*

+  *2. Distributed*

+  **1. Parallel Run Mode**

+  * In this mode, :bolditalic:`all` test cases in the test suite are executed on :bolditalic:`each` device that has been selected for the run.
+  * This mode is helpful in improving device coverage for your tests.

+  **2. Distributed Run Mode**

+  * In this mode, the test cases in the test suite are distributed among the devices that have been selected for the run and then executed.
+  * Initially each device is given a different test case for execution.
+  * When a test case has been executed to completion, the device is free.
+This device is then provided another test case from the test suite for execution.
+  * This mode is useful in increasing the speed of execution of your tests, resulting in fater turnaorund.